Do you take responsibility for how you feel? Think? Act?

 I was giving them the power over my life.

 Yes, a lot has happened to me, but the real power lies within not allowing it to dictate my life.
-Over the years I have become quite the self-awareness junkie, questioning each thought and action.
-It helped me identify the root cause and now it was up to me to take responsibility to take action.
+Over the years, I have become quite the self-awareness junkie, questioning each thought and action.
+It helped me identify the root cause and now it was up to me to take responsibility to act.

-In order to create the life you want, to see the miracle that it is, you need to take ownership and responsibility of your own actions, and most importantly your thoughts.
+To create the life, you want, to see the miracle that it is, you need to take ownership and responsibility of your own actions, and most importantly your thoughts.

 It allows you to make decisions based on your internal guidance system.